 If the free build isn't enough, AVG Internet Security extends the feature set with a firewall, webcam protection, secure DNS to avoid fake websites, folder access control to thwart ransomware, and a welcome bonus in AntiVirus Pro for Android.

-A neat Customise Installation option gives an unusual level of control, with the ability to disable behavioral monitoring, web filtering, real-time file checking and more.
-This is much the same approach as used by Avast's software, and there's a clear indication of borrowed code at the top of the Customise dialog, where even though this is the AVG installer, it asks: "Where do you want to install Avast?"
+A neat Customize Installation option gives an unusual level of control, with the ability to disable behavioral monitoring, web filtering, real-time file checking and more.
+It's the same approach as used by Avast Free Antivirus, although AVG doesn't have nearly as many extras (it's missing the Rescue Disk, Software Updater, Password Manager and Security browser extension.)

 AVG borrows another smart Avast feature in its Passive Mode.
 If the installer detects another antivirus during setup, it doesn't demand you remove that tool, instead installing AVG with real-time protection turned off.
 This significantly reduces the chance of any conflicts, while still allowing you to use AVG for on-demand scans.
 And if you're sure the programs will run together, or you're willing to take the risk, you can tell AVG to turn off Passive Mode in a couple of clicks.